Lab Test

 Clinical Utility

-• Testosterone is present in both protein bound (presumably inactive) and unbound (theoretically active) forms.
+• Testosterone is present in both proteins bound (presumably inactive) and unbound (theoretically active) forms.
 Accurate measurements of testosterone and its bound and unbound sub-fractions are important in the assessment of hypogonadism in men.
 Testosterone measurement using LC-MS/MS is designed to measure low total testosterone concentrations observed in some males with hypogonadism, due to decreased precision and specificity of available immunoassays at low hormone concentrations.

-• Free testosterone concentrations are frequently about 2% of the total concentration, but may vary due to changes in concentrations of hormone binding proteins, the concentration of endogenous competitors for binding sites, renal status and hepatic disease.
+• Free testosterone concentrations are frequently about 2% of the total concentration but may vary due to changes in concentrations of hormone binding proteins, the concentration of endogenous competitors for binding sites, renal status and hepatic disease.
 Sex hormone binding globulin (SHBG) is a low capacity, high affinity protein that accounts for about 40-50% of the bound testosterone in men and 60-80% in women (3).
 Albumin is a high capacity, low affinity protein that binds the remainder of the testosterone with the exception of a small fraction that remains unbound or free.
 When SHBG concentrations are high, more of the testosterone is in the bound state and less testosterone is available for biological activity and the % free testosterone is decreased.
 When SHBG concentrations are low, more testosterone is in the free state and the % free is elevated.
 Changes in binding protein concentrations in theoretical models typically do not change the concentration of free testosterone but may cause a fluctuation in total concentrations in that metabolism of testosterone is considered to be controlled by the % of the total that is free.
 In such a circumstance, the use of total testosterone measurements as an assessment of hormonal status may be misleading and a more appropriate measure may be the free testosterone concentration.
 Reporting the total testosterone, the concentrations of binding proteins, and an estimate of the free testosterone concentration is likely to permit a rational evaluation of a patient's hormonal status.

 • Testosterone that is not bound to sex hormone binding globulin is referred to as bioavailable testosterone.
 It consists of the sum of the albumin-bound and unbound testosterone concentrations.
 This typically represents about 50-60 % of the total circulating testosterone in men and 20-30% in women.
 Bioavailable testosterone is not easily measured, and the reported result in this test combination is based on a calculation derived from the measurement of total testosterone by LC-MS/MS, SHBG, and albumin concentrations in serum (4).